judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 No matter the option you choose to test the library, you will always need to setup your device for development.
 Read how to [Setup your Samsung/Oculus Gear VR](https://github.com/judax/OculusMobileSDKHeadTracking#setup-your-samsungoculus-gear-vr).
 Basically you will need to:

 1. Enable the Gear VR Developer Mode.
-2. Disable the Oculus Home app. **NOTE: This is step is no longer entirely needed.
+2. Disable the Oculus Home app. **NOTE: This step is no longer mandatory.
 Check [the documentation](https://github.com/judax/OculusMobileSDKHeadTracking#setup-your-samsungoculus-gear-vr) to learn more about it/why.***

 Once you have your device setup, you can choose one of the following options: